MicrosoftDocs/powerapps-docs/articles/connections/connection-office365-outlook.md

 If you connect to Office 365 Outlook, you can show, send, delete, and reply to email messages, in addition to other tasks.

-You can add controls, including buttons and text boxes, to do these functions in your app.
+You can add controls, including buttons and labels, to do these functions in your app.
 For example, you can add input text boxes on your app that asks for email information, including the recipient, the subject, and the body of the email.
 Then, add a Send button that sends the email.

 This topic shows you how to add Office 365 Outlook as a connection, add Office 365 Outlook as a data source to your app, and use this data in different controls.